hedmana/chess/README.md

 in the project root directory.

 **NOTE!** If ure using WSL you'll have to setup an XServer to run a GUI application.
-Here's a quick guide on how to do it with VcXsrv: https://gist.github.com/djfdyuruiry/3150b9e5f3dadba89ea323df49ea7ab1.
+Here's a quick guide on how to do just that with VcXsrv: https://gist.github.com/djfdyuruiry/3150b9e5f3dadba89ea323df49ea7ab1.